gmcclarin/grace-nieboer-portfolio/README.md

 - new background image
 - last: README
-display projects as cards with pictures!!!!!!!
+- display projects as cards with pictures!!!!!!!
+- dark mode

 ### Code Splitting